We Present New Corporate Bond Picks:

 6. How often does Bondsavvy make new corporate bond recommendations?

 Bondsavvy hosts The Bondcast each quarter so our analysis can reflect a bond issuer's most recent financial filings.
-Our November 14, 2024 edition of The Bondcast will reflect all of the financial reports filed by bond issuers by that date.
-With the exception of companies that don't have a December 31 yearend, we expect the issuing companies of our recommended bonds to have reported Q3 2024 earnings.
+Our March 6, 2025 edition of The Bondcast will reflect all of the financial reports filed by bond issuers by that date.
+With the exception of companies that don't have a December 31 yearend, we expect the issuing companies of our recommended bonds to have filed their annual 10-K reports with the US Securities & Exchange Commission.

 7. If I subscribe to Bondsavvy, do I gain access to prior Bondsavvy bond recommendations?

-Yup.
-From our first set of bond recommendations made September 26, 2017, Bondsavvy has made 129 corporate bond recommendations.
-We currently have 24 bonds on our 'buy' list and another 35+ corporate bonds rated hold.
+Yes.
+From our first set of bond recommendations made September 26, 2017, Bondsavvy has made 133 corporate bond recommendations.
+We currently have 36 bonds on our 'buy' list and another 25+ corporate bonds rated hold.
 As a Bondsavvy subscriber, you gain access to our existing bond recommendations, as well as all new bond picks for as long as you are a Bondsavvy subscriber.
 View our corporate bond returns page to see the performance of previously recommended bonds, including the bond names and CUSIPs for bond recommendations we have exited.

 8. How long is The Bondcast and what's the agenda?